Khwesten/desafio-materate/web/readme.md

 ### To run

-- change data of database on 'config/database' to our data.
+- change data of database on '.env' to our data (if not exist, create your own).
+- create an folder named 'cache' on 'web/bootstrap'

 Use command line on 'web' folder: